MehtabIsCool/File-Launcher/README.txt

 File Launcher
+The whole purpose of this launcher is to play minecraft java edition on ios without having to sideload.
 Everythings Self explainitory
 Btw Brave wont save the versions use chrome or firefox i also have no idea how to add folders into github so dont download the source code